 The Problem: Gluten is a protein in grains.
 You may be avoiding gluten for health reasons, such as because you have celiac or such products do not agree with you (think stomach aches!).
 Avoiding gluten may be necessary for you, but being “gluten-free” does not make a food good for weight loss.
 Gluten-free cereals, breads, and flours can be refined and low in fiber and antioxidants!

 The Solution: Check the label for “whole grain” if you are buying a gluten-free grain, and remember serving sizes.
 Gluten-free grains are just as high in carbs and calories!
-Pro tip: The Lark Health App tracks your food quality just by talking to it, and gives you immediate feedback!

 #5.
 Skimping on Sleep

 Why is it so hard to take care of ourselves?
 You know sleep is good; it gives you energy and helps you think clearly.
 If you are like most people, though, you skimp.
 Here’s something that may motivate you to put sleep a little higher on your priority list: it will help you lose weight.
 Getting enough sleep suppresses a hunger hormone, helps you fight sugar cravings, and normalizes blood sugar.
 For a side benefit, getting more sleep can lower diabetes risk.
 Pro tip: You guessed it!
-The Lark Health App also tracks how much sleep you're getting with the low motion sensors on your phone, so you can keep on top of how that relates to your energy levels and even self discipline!
+Your Lark also tracks how much sleep you're getting with the low motion sensors on your phone, so you can keep on top of how that relates to your energy levels and even self discipline!